lucasmvidal11/data-analytics-portfolio/project-5-argentina-germany-macro/README.md

-## Project 5 — Argentina 🇦🇷 vs Germany 🇩🇪: A Personal Macro Analysis
+## Project 5 — Argentina vs Germany: A Personal Macro Analysis

 ### The Story Behind This Project
 I grew up in Santa Fe, Argentina — a city of 500,000 people on the